-Managing the lifecycle of security components across the device and cloud spectrum is critical to a robust and long-term digital security strategy and it is often overlooked.
+Managing the lifecycle of security components across the device and cloud spectrum to minimize attack surface is critical to a robust and long-term digital security strategy, and it is often overlooked.

-Security is not a one-off activity, but an evolving part of the IoT ecosystem, that should support IoT deployments´ lifecycle:
+Security is not a one-off activity, but an evolving part of the IoT ecosystem, that should support IoT deployments´ lifecycle in: